 Pragnell Award winner 2019: Professor Jerzy Limon

-Born in Poland, Professor Limon is described by Professor Sir Stanley Wells CBE, Honorary President of The Shakespeare Birthplace Trust, as “one of the great European apostles of Shakespeare”.
+Born in Poland, Professor Limon is described by Professor Sir Stanley Wells CBE, Honorary President of The Shakespeare Birthplace Trust, as “one of the great European apostles of Shakespeare.”

 A lifelong Shakespeare scholar, in 1990, Professor Limon co-founded the Theatrum Gedanense Foundation, in order to revive the tradition of Elizabethan theatre.
 In 1993, he organised the first Shakespeare Festival in his home city of Gdańsk.
 After decades of campaigning and fundraising, in 2014, he succeeded in opening the Gdańsk Shakespeare Theatre; the first theatre built in Poland for almost forty years.

 “Jerzy Limon is one of Shakespeare's most important living disciples,” said Professor Michael Dobson, Director of The Shakespeare Institute, University of Birmingham.
-“Thanks to his twenty-year campaign, Gdańskis once more a world centre for Shakespearean performance and study.”
+“Thanks to his twenty-year campaign, Gdansk once more a world centre for Shakespearean performance and study.”

-Now in its thirtieth year, Pragnell’s prestigious Shakespeare Birthday Award celebrates individuals who have significantly furthered our understanding, knowledge and love for The Bard’s work.
+Pragnell’s prestigious Shakespeare Birthday Award celebrates individuals who have significantly furthered our understanding, knowledge and love for The Bard’s work.
 Professor Limon joins an illustrious roster of previous winners, including Patrick Stewart, Dame Judi Dench and Sir Antony Sher.